mhorga/mhorga.github.io/_posts/2016-07-31-metal-performance-shaders-for-the-ipad-playground.markdown

 shader.encode(commandBuffer: commandBuffer, sourceTexture: texIn, destinationTexture: texOut)
 {% endhighlight %}

-What's great about the `MPS` objects is that they let you apply a compute shader (kernel function) to an input texture without us even having to configure any states, descriptors, pipelines or even a kernel function!
+What's great about the `MPS` objects is that they let you apply a compute shader (kernel function) to an input texture without us even having to configure any states, descriptors, pipelines or even write a kernel function, ever!
 The `MPS` object takes care of everything for us.
 Of course, by taking this approach we are somewhat limited to only picking a preset shader and possibly changing a parameter such as __sigma__, for this particular shader.

 So far so good!
 We are now ready to send our playground to the `iPad` through the `iCloud Drive`.
 Open a `Finder` window, click on `iCloud Drive` and copy your playground into this folder: